-1.1.5 elDAS:
+1.1.5 elDAS

-All EV variants meet the eIDAS requirements for EU-qualified certificates and the ETSI EN 319 411-2 policy for QCP-w.
-ServerPass EV meets the requirements for qualified trust service providers (TSPs) or qualified trust services for website authentication in accordance with eIDAS Regulation (EU) No. 910/2014.
+All EV certificates with the flag "Qualified Website Certificate" meet the eIDAS requirements for EU-qualified certificates and the ETSI EN 319 411-2 policy for QCP-w.
+All these ServerPass EV certificates meet the requirements for qualified trust service providers (TSPs) or qualified trust services for website authentication in accordance with eIDAS Regulation (EU) No. 910/2014.

-Websites that use Extended Validation certificates are highlighted in color in current browsers.
+Websites that use Extended Validation certificates may be highlighted in color in some browsers.
 Depending on the web browser used, this can be done by means of a green address bar, a green font in the address field or such like.
 Additional information can be displayed concerning the validation.
-This makes the lengthier registration and validation process visually apparent to the user.